xfl03/JMCCC/README.md

 	@Override
 	public void onErrorLog(String log) {
-		System.err.println(log);
+		System.out.println(log);
 	}
 });
 ```
-In this example, we use `/home/test/.minecraft` as the .minecraft directory, and launches Minecraft 1.8 with an offline
+In this example, we use `/home/user/.minecraft` as the .minecraft directory, and launches Minecraft 1.8 with an offline
-account `test`.
+account `user`.
 And the logs from game process will be printed to stdout or stderr.
 When the game process terminates,
 this program will print `***EXIT <the exit code>***` to the console, and then the monitor threads will terminate.<br/>
 See JavaDoc in the code for more usages.

+### Yggdrasil Auth
+If you are looking for Yggdrasil auth, please see https://github.com/to2mbn/jmccc-jyal-authenticator.
+We moved Yggdrasil auth to another repo since 2.1.

 ### Change Logs
+##### 2.1
+* Split Yggdrasil auth into repo `jyal` and `jmccc-jyal-authenticator`
+* Use org.json
+* Code refactor
+* Bugs fix

 ##### 2.0
 * Code refactor